What to Do If There's a Natural Disaster While You're on Vacation

 Register Your Travel Plans with the Relevant Government Department

 You’ll probably let your family and friends know where you’re going, but it’s a good idea to register with your government as well.
-In the US, this is the State Departments Smart Traveler Enrolment Program (STEP).
-In other countries, the Foreign Affairs Department will typically offer an equivalent service.
+In the United States, this is the State Department’s Smart Traveler Enrollment Program (STEP).
+In other countries, the foreign affairs department will typically offer an equivalent service.

 By registering your travel details, your government will have your contact details and be able to provide assistance if an unforeseen crisis arises.

 Before traveling, check the local news in your destination.
 It’s also wise to look up any security warnings or travel alerts for your destination with the travel or foreign affairs department in your home country.

 A kit with basic medical supplies should always be on your packing list.
 Items such as water purification tablets, spare batteries and a flashlight are also extremely useful in unexpected situations.